-- sudden feelings of fear or anxiousness
+- a sudden feeling of fear or anxiousness

-- feeling sick to your stomach
+- a feeling of being sick to your stomach

-- changes in vision
+- a change in vision

-- uncontrollable muscle spasms
+- having uncontrollable muscle spasms

 - drooling or frothing at the mouth

-- clenching teeth
+- clenching your teeth

-- sudden, rapid eye movements
+- having sudden, rapid eye movements

 - making unusual noises, such as grunting